Applicant Profile

 Budget

 You will be asked to submit a detailed budget with your online application.
-Global Initiatives Grants range in size between $5,000 and $20,000.
+The total should be at or near $80,000.

 It is important to include a detailed breakdown, showing how you estimated expenses in each category.
 Please explain in detail why you need what you are asking us for.
 We will not consider items that aren’t fully justified for funding.
 Please note: the Wenner-Gren Foundation does not cover institutional overhead for any of its programs.